 It is common in people with flat feet, runners and ballet dancers or those with lateral ankle instability.
 Pain is aggravated with weight bearing and relieved with rest.
-Diagnosis can be confirmed with physical examination and X-rays or CT scan and MRI.
+Diagnosis can be confirmed with a physical examination, X-rays or CT scan and MRI.
 Treatment consists of physical therapy and manipulation to correct the subluxation.

 Pes planus/flat foot

-Prolonged standing, walking or running long distances and in obese individuals excessive stretching of the ligaments with their gradual lengthening can lead to collapse of the longitudinal arches, especially the medial longitudinal arch.
-This causes “flat foot” or “pes planus”.
+Prolonged standing, walking or running long distances and, in obese individuals, excessive stretching of the ligaments with their gradual lengthening, can lead to the collapse of the longitudinal arches, especially the medial longitudinal arch.
+This causes “flat foot” or “pes planus.”